Guides to Spain's cities, areas and lifestyle

 Torrevieja guide – flights, accommodation and more

-Torrevieja is one of the most famous cities on the Costa Blanca coast in Spain for us Swedes.
-The city has long been a favorite destination for sun-thirsty Swedes (and Norwegians) and there are many who have also bought an apartment or a house in the area in recent years.
-Torrevieja is truly a dream for those who…
+Torrevieja is one of the most famous towns on the Costa Blanca coast in Spain for us Swedes.
+The town has long been a favourite destination for sun-thirsty Swedes (and Norwegians) and many have also snapped up an apartment or house in the area in recent years.
+Torrevieja is truly a dream for those who

 Read the whole